Portable Machine Safety Awareness

 What steps can you take to safeguard against tool use related accidents?

 No safety guidelines could ever advise as to all of the potential hazards or dangers of portable machining.
-To promote safety, the operator MUST READ and FULLY UNDERSTAND the equipment’s Operator’s Manual BEFORE attempting to use any Tri Tool machinery.
+To promote safety awareness, the operator MUST READ and FULLY UNDERSTAND the equipment’s Operator’s Manual BEFORE attempting to use any Tri Tool machinery.
 Call Tri Tool (Toll Free) (800) 345-5015 for assistance with any questions you have regarding safe machinery operation before you cut!

 These powerful tools generate more than enough power to inflict serious bodily harm, including the possibility of death for an operator (or any one else in the immediate area) that operates the machine in an uninformed, neglectful, irresponsible or unsafe manner.